-The AllowPath option creates exceptions to the RestrictHome setting for both SysAuth and AuthFile users.
+The AllowPath option creates an exception to the RestrictHome setting for both SysAuth and AuthFile users.
 An AllowPath is an absolute folder path which any user can access, provided their filesystem privileges otherwise allow it.

 For example, with "AllowPath D:\downloads" a user with a Home Directory of "C:\Users\me" could download both "C:\Users\me\file1" and "D:\downloads\file2" as follows:

 Note that files in the home directory are accessed using relative paths, while files in an AllowPath require the full absolute path.
 You may declare multiple AllowPath statements in servedat.cf.